 3. After the mushrooms have browned a bit, add your root crops as they take a little more time to cook: Carrots and Potatoes.

-Tip: To help thoroughly clean your potato, soak it in water for an hour, and then scrub the skin with a scrubbing pad.
+Tip: To help thoroughly clean your potato, soak it in water with vinegar for an hour, and then scrub the skin with a scrubbing pad.
 Rinse thoroughly and then cut it.
 We don’t peel the skin anymore when we do this.

 4. Add broccoli and salt and pepper to taste